dirkkelly/dirkkelly/content/collapse/how-can-the-enemy-be-this-friendly.md

 aliases: []

 ---
-I feel so much love in this place, living a part of this community in Colorado I am surrounded by amazing people who are doing all they can to make the world better.
+I feel so much love in this place, this community in Colorado where I am surrounded by amazing people who are doing all they can to make the world better.

 But any time I start reading up on the latest happenings in "the world" I am bombarded with just how horrible, cruel, and desperate the US government has become.